-The ETF is opposed to any discrimination based on gender, nationality, race or colour, age, sexual orientation, disability or beliefs.
+The ETF is opposed to any form of discrimination based on gender, nationality, race or colour, age, sexual orientation, disability or belief.

-The ETF is committed to creating and maintaining a working environment based on dignity and mutual respect.
-The ETF and its affiliates neither condone nor tolerate behaviour that undermines the dignity or self esteem of any individual or creates an intimidating, hostile, abusive or offensive environment.
-This commitment applies to all delegates and participants, women and men, in ETF meetings, activities and social gatherings wherever they may take place around Europe.
+The ETF is committed to promoting a work environment based on dignity and mutual respect and along with our affiliates we operate a zero tolerance policy toward those who seek to undermine another’s self-esteem or dignity, or those who threaten to create/condone a hostile, offensive or abusive work environment.
+This commitment applies to all participants and delegates in ETF meetings, activities and social gatherings wherever they take place around Europe.

-A member of the staff will be designated to handle such reports.
+An appropriate member of staff will be designated to this purpose.